Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Combine all ingredients.
 Top with 3/4 cup buttered bread crumbs.
 Bake at 350 degrees F, uncovered, about 45 minutes.

 Mix all ingredients together.
 Butter hamburger buns and spread mixture on fairly thick.
 Wrap individually in foil.
-Broil 20-25 minutes.
-These are great man-sized sandwiches and they freeze and keep well.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.